Primum non nocere

 University of Pardubice

-The Department of History, University of Pardubice looks forward to welcoming you at its international conference Primum non nocere.
-Physicians and Society in Europe (18th to 20th centuries): an interdisciplinary approach, organized in cooperation with the Autonomous University of Madrid (Universidad Autonóma de Madrid).
-Between September 8–9, 2022 scholars working in different fields will explore and discuss the theme of physicians and society in a historical perspective.
+The international conference Primum non nocere.
+Physicians and Society in Europe (18th to 20th centuries): an interdisciplinary approach was organized in cooperation with the Autonomous University of Madrid (Universidad Autonóma de Madrid).
+On September 8–9, 2022 scholars working in different fields explored and discussed the theme of physicians and society in a historical perspective.

 The relationship between medicine, medical professionals and the society is multilayered issue that has changed throughout history and which was significantly affected by different cultural settings.
 This issue involve, for instance, the self-representation of physicians as well as their public image, the relationship between the state and the physicians, but also between the latter and the patients, or the use of medical arguments in public debate, in politics and in constructing individual and collective identities.
 The aim of the conference Primum non nocere is creating a space of interdisciplinary debate about the transformations of the place medicine and physicians have occupied in European societies during the last three centuries.